-Paid by C Paid by Catabasis No exercise Full exercise \$ 0.84 \$ 0.84
+Paid by Catabasis

 No exercise Full exercise

-Per share \$ 0.84 \$ 0.84
+Per share \$ \$

-Total \$ 4,200,000 \$ 4,830,000
+Total \$ \$

-We estimate that expenses payable by us in connection with this offering, exclusive of underwriting discounts and commissions payable by us, will be approximately \$2.2 million.
-We have also agreed to reimburse the underwriters for expenses in an amount up to \$25,000 relating to the clearance of this offering with the Financial Industry Regulatory Authority, Inc.
+We estimate that expenses payable by us in connection with this offering, exclusive of underwriting discounts and commissions payable by us, will be approximately \$ .
+We have also agreed to reimburse the underwriters for expenses in an amount up to \$ relating to the clearance of this offering with the Financial Industry Regulatory Authority, Inc.